It seems like every year, there’s a trendy new business model that managed services providers (MSPs) are told to adopt if you want to, well, survive.

 If you look at your current client base and see some similar clients—say mid-market health clinics on the West Coast—you have a head start in hyperspecializing.
 But why would you want to focus solely on them?
 And what if your clients are literally all over the map?

 McBain has an answer.
 “To use a Canadian analogy, you want to skate to where the puck is going to be.
-Managed services is plateauing.
+Managed services are plateauing.
 You’ve got to look at where the future opportunity is, especially high-margin business—and it’s centered around cloud and digital transformation projects.”

 Stay tuned for the second piece in this series on MSP hyperspecialization, which will offer hyperspecialization tips and examples for MSPs who have a hyperspecialty in mind—and for those who don’t.